“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 I get that this is all a bit vague, which is why I guess now is the time to divulge that the direction I’m heading with this is that I see a rough parallel between Kevin and America.

 More precisely, I see a parallel between the contrast of how Kevin saw himself versus the reality of who he was and what happened to him, and the 1950 red Chevy, picturesque-barn-in-an-open-field, John Mellencampy America that exists in the imagination of an antiquated classical liberal/Reagan “conservatism” which obscures America’s cultural and foreign policy point of no return.
 This is because classical liberal/Reagan “conservatism” refuses to countenance that there is a point of no return.
 American exceptionalism precludes it from doing so.
-No matter how bad the country slides into moral degeneracy, and no matter what insane choices we make abroad, some ineffable vital core of Goodness lays buried that can never be snuffed out.
-Some ineffable vital core of Goodness can always be re-tapped into to “bring the country back”.
-And because this vital core of Goodness exists, the chickens will never come home to roost, the piper will never have to be paid, the creditor will never come to collect his pound of flesh.
+No matter how bad the country slides into moral degeneracy, and no matter what insane choices we make abroad—this thinking goes—some ineffable Vital Core of Goodness lays buried that can never be snuffed out.
+Some ineffable Vital Core of Goodness can always be re-tapped into to “bring the country back”.
+And because this Vital Core of Goodness exists, the chickens will never come home to roost, the piper will never have to be paid, the creditor will never come to collect his pound of flesh.

 This unrealistic optimism displayed by the establishment right and Trumpian right alike, stems from an unconscious conviction Americans hold more broadly.